 Figure 13.
-The variations determined by subtraction of the CMOR data histogram bin numbers from the polynomial fitting to the reduced dataset.
+The variations determined by subtraction of the CMOR data histogram bin numbers from the polynomial fitting to the reduced data set.

-The variations between the polynomial fit and the CMOR data distribution (in units of standard deviation of the variations) are shown in Figure 13.
-Five peaks are observed at or above 1.95 standard deviations: in a statistically random distribution ~ 4 are expected, as 5% of fluctuations are expected to exceed 1.95 standard deviations.
-Similarly, there are 20 peaks above one standard deviation, and a statistically random distribution is expected to have ~ 24 (32%).
+5 per cent of fluctuations are expected to exceed 1.95 standard deviations.
+Similarly, there are 20 peaks above 1 standard deviation, and a statistically random distribution is expected to have $\sim$ 24 (32 per cent).
 While these numbers do not match exactly, they are within acceptable fluctuation ranges given the small number examined.
 This suggests the fluctuations in the CMOR data distribution have a random statistical origin.
-In particular, there is only one sample variation greater than two standard deviations in the region 2.0 AU to 2.5 AU (the region in which resonance indications are expected to be present).
+In particular, there is only one sample variation greater than 2 standard deviations in the region 2.0 to 2.5 au (the region in which resonance indications are expected to be present).
 However, this feature is below the fitted curve (a variation of -2.64) and therefore is not evidence of a resonant peak.
 Moreover, there are fluctuations of this size in regions known not to contain a resonant swarm.
-These reasons allows us to disregard this feature as unrelated to our present problem.
+These reasons allow us to disregard this feature as unrelated to our present problem.
 However, the resolution of the issue does benefit from an alternative approach: this is provided by the Monte Carlo method in the next section.

-6.2 Monte Carlo Random Testing
+6.2 Monte Carlo random testing

-The aim of this section is to determine whether a random selection of particles from the test distribution (an eighthorder polynomial) can, by chance, form features of the same level of significance as observed in the Taurid meteor data.
+The aim of this section is to determine whether a random selection of particles from the test distribution (an eighth-order polynomial) can, by chance, form features of the same level of significance as observed in the Taurid meteor data.
 This would suggest there is no evidence for a resonant feature in the current data.